Знай свой край

 15.08.2024

 In 1908, a wooden Orthodox church was built on the site of the current cathedral in Baranovichi.
-The wooden church did not last long and burned down in 1921 on the night of April 19 (May 2, new style), after the festive evening of the first day of Easter.
-In the morning, the entire Orthodox congregation of the city gathered at the ashes.
-The parish decided to restore its church.
-A committee for the construction of a new church was created, headed by Senator of the Polish Sejm Alexei Nazarevsky, Archpriest Pavel Matskevich and Church Warden Yarotsky.
-For two years, the Polish authorities of the Nowogródek Voivodeship did not sign the project for the construction of the church, which they initially wanted to restore from wood.
+The wooden church did not last long and burned down in 1921 on the night of April 19 (May 2 according to the new style), after the festive evening of the first day of Easter.
+In the morning, the entire Orthodox flock of the city gathered at the ashes.
+The parish decided to rebuild its church.
+A committee for the construction of a new church was established, headed by Senator of the Polish Sejm Alexei Nazarevsky, Archpriest Pavel Matskevich and church elder Yarotsky.
+For two years, the Polish authorities of the Novogrudok voivodeship did not sign the construction project of the church, which they initially wanted to restore from wood.
 Then the commission, with the support of Archbishop Dionysius, decided to build a stone church.

-On October 4, 1931, the Baranovichi Cathedral of the Intercession of the Holy Mother of God was consecrated by Archbishop Alexy of Grodno and Novogrudok, and since 1949 it has long remained the only functioning Orthodox church in the city.
-In 1953, the church was included in the list of architectural monuments and taken under state protection.
+On October 4, 1931, the Baranovichi Cathedral of the Intercession of the Most Holy Theotokos was consecrated by Archbishop Alexy of Grodno and Novogrudok, and since 1949 it has long remained the only functioning Orthodox church in the city.
+In 1953, the temple was included in the list of architectural monuments and taken under state protection.

-The main attraction of the temple is the mosaics that decorate the outer and inner walls.
-These mosaics, assembled from the cartoons of famous Russian artists in the St. Petersburg workshop of V. Frolov at the beginning of the last century, are part of the magnificent decoration of Warsaw's Alexander Nevsky Cathedral, consecrated in 1912.
-They were saved during the demolition of this temple, carried out by decision of the Polish government in the 1920s, and were used in the construction of the Holy Protection Church in Baranovichi.
+The main attraction of the temple is the mosaics that decorate the exterior and interior walls, assembled from cardboard by famous Russian artists in the St. Petersburg workshop of V. Frolov at the beginning of the last century.

 Comments